-It’s fun painting with colors, but values in painting are what make successful paintings.
+Its fun painting with colors, but using values in painting is what makes successful paintings.

-Good composition says to vary the size of the elements of your painting.
-Repetition is boring, so make each part a different size.
+Good composition says to vary the size of the elements in our paintings.
+Repetition is boring, so make each part of the painting a different size and a different value.

-In order to see the lights and darks, squint your eyes and look.
+Learn to see the lights and darks in your subject by squinting your eyes and then look.
 All the

-details will disappear and you will see only the light and dark tones.
+details will disappear and you will see the light and dark tones.

-We ladies don't need any squint lines, so we just lower our eyelids.
+We ladies don't need any squint lines, so we just lower our eyelids, instead of squinting.

-Look at the left image.
+Squint and look at the left image.
 Do you see the lights and darks?
-You may see it better in the gray-scale image.
+You may see it better in the gray-scale image at the right.

 Look when you are going down the road - as a passenger of course.
 Things will suddenly become more alive as you.

-Duplicate what you see into the values in paintings.
+Duplicate what you see into the values in your paintings.
 It is lots of fun.